mengelbrecht/slimline/README.md

 Sections:
 - prompt symbol which indicates if asynchronous tasks are running
-- current working directory which highlights if it is the root `/` directory
+- current working directory which highlights if it is outside the home directory `~`
 - exit code of last command if the exit code is not zero
 - runtime of executed command if it exceeds a threshold
 - username and hostname if connected to a ssh server or optionally always